University of Southampton Students' Union: Late 20th century

 With the expansion of the Union's activities, efforts were made to expand the union's facilities.
-The 1955/56 academic year saw the adoption of a financial policy by the university to allow the Union to expand into the full West building and by 1960/61 had fully occupied the building and taken over day-to-day operations.
-In 1967 a new Students' Union building (Building 42) was completed which was to become the headquarters and main building for the union and remains to this day.
-Designed by Sir Basil Spence, it was a four-storey building of modern design on the edge of a valley formed by a landscaped quarry allowing it a low profile at street level.
-The new building contained a 475-seat refectory (still used and branded the Piazza), ballroom, bar, shop and debating chamber that was also suitable for musical performances.
+The 1955/56 academic year saw the adoption of a financial policy by the university to allow the Union to expand into the full West building and by 1960/61, they had fully occupied the building and taken over day-to-day operations.
+In 1967, a new Students' Union building (Building 42) was completed, which was to become the headquarters and main building for the union and remains to this day.
+Designed by Sir Basil Spence, it was a four-storey building of modern design on the edge of a valley formed by a landscaped quarry, allowing it a low profile at street level.
+The new building contained a 475-seat refectory (still used and branded the Piazza), ballroom, bar, shop, and a debating chamber that was also suitable for musical performances.
 Sports facilities were also extensively incorporated into the building and became the only on-site sports facilities until the Jubilee Sports Centre was built on campus in 2004.
-These included squash courts, judo room, billiards room, table tennis room, activities room suitable for fencing and dancing and a sports hall suitable for basketball, badminton, cricket and tennis practice.
+These included squash courts, judo room, billiards room, table tennis room, activities room suitable for fencing and dancing, and a sports hall suitable for basketball, badminton, cricket, and tennis practice.
 The facilities were well used and respected by students when they opened.
-To cater for students' more domestic needs, the new Union building also included a laundry and ironing room, hair washing room, bath and shower cubicles and studios for pottery and painting which has not sustained demand.
-Shortly after this the West building, which was connected to the new building by tunnel, was refurbished to house a TV room, Radio club room, offices for Wessex News, a second hand book and record exchange and club and society meeting rooms.
+To cater for students' more domestic needs, the new Union building also included a laundry and ironing room, hair washing room, bath and shower cubicles, and studios for pottery and painting, which has not sustained demand.
+Shortly after this, the West building, which was connected to the new building by tunnel, was refurbished to house a TV room, Radio club room, offices for Wessex News, a second hand book and record exchange, and club and society meeting rooms.